constance-art/website/content/authors/admin/_index.md

 I am using materials of high quality to ensure a realistic artwork which captures the character of your animal the best.
 A pet portrait is a unique present and brings a beautiful memory.

 Being able to combine my love for animals and my passion for art is a special gift I like to share with you.

-If you are interested in a personal commission please get in contact and we can discuss the details.